-This appliance is approved for use in a masonry fireplace built to UBC Chapter 37 or equivalent with a minimum 25-1/2" (648 mm) width opening at the front of the fireplace.
+This appliance is approved for use in a masonry fireplace built to UBC Chapter 37 or equivalent with a minimum 26" (660 mm) opening at the front of the fireplace.

-This heater is designed to be installed into an existing masonry fireplace (built to UBC 37 or ULC S628 standards).
+These heaters are designed to be installed into an existing masonry fireplace (built to UBC 37 or ULC S628 standards)

 Do not remove brick or mortar from masonry fireplace to accommodate insert.
 Approved with or without positive flue connection.
 Approved with minimum 6" (152 mm) diameter stainless steel listed reline system.
-IHP inserts are tested to UL 1482 / ULC S628 and listed by PFS TECO.
+Country Collection inserts are tested to UL 1482 / ULC S628 and listed by PFS TECO.